applivery/steps-applivery-android-deploy/README.md

 added to your `.bitrise.secrets.yml` file!*

 ## Step configuration
-* Applivery API Key: This is the API Key to access your account.
+* **Applivery API Key:** This is the API Key to access your account.
 Sign in to your [Applivery.com](http://dashboard.applivery.com) account, click on `Developers` menu option from the left side menu and copy it from the `Account API Key` section.
-* App Id: This is the App Id that identifies your App in Applivery.com.
+* **App Id:** This is the App Id that identifies your App in Applivery.com.
 Sign in to your [Applivery.com](http://dashboard.applivery.com) account, click on `Applications` menu option from the left side menu, click on the desired App.
 You'll find the `App Id` inside the (i) information block (written in red).

-Check `step.yml` file for more information
+*Check `.step.yml` file for more information*